Skip to main content

 cell idict_get_ref(cell dict, int key_len, int index) asm(index dict key_len) "DICTIGETOPTREF";

-A variant of dict_get_ref? that returns null instead of the value if the key index is absent from the dictionary dict.
+This variant of dict_get_ref? returns null if the key index is absent in the dictionary dict.

 dict_set_get_ref